flaviocopes/vuehandbook/04-vue-devtools/index.md

 On the top there are 4 buttons:

 - **Components** (the current panel), which lists all the component instances running in the current page.
-Vue can have multiple instances running at the same time, for example it might manage your shopping cart widget and the slideshow, with separate, lightweight apps.
+Vue can have multiple instances running at the same time, for example, it might manage your shopping cart widget and the slideshow, with separate, lightweight apps.
 - **Vuex** is where you can inspect the state managed through Vuex.
 - **Events** shows all the events emitted
 - **Refresh** reloads the devtools panel